-The move to cost recovery follows on from measures announced in the 2015/16 Budget that now apply to the Commission.
+The move to cost recovery follows measures announced in the 2015/16 Budget that now apply to the Commission.
 Under the Australian Government’s cost recovery arrangements, Government entities charge individuals or organisations some or all of the costs of a specific government activity which may include goods, services, regulation, or a combination of these.

 Current cost recovery arrangements

 A Cost Recovery Implementation Statement (CRIS) for 2018-19 has been developed by the Commission outlining cost recovery arrangements for approved providers of residential aged care services.
 The CRIS describes the arrangements by which approved providers of residential services will pay fees and charges for the full cost of accreditation of those services.

 - 2018-19 Cost Recovery Implementation Statement (CRIS) (DOC, 259.31 KB)